yoannisj/craft-starter/README.md

     - `PUBLIC_PORT_PREFIX` - Set this to a number between `1` and `5`, which will be used as a prefix to all ports exposed on your local computer by docker
     - `APP_ID` - Set this to a handle string that represents your craftcms project instance (e.g. `myproject_craftcms`)
     - `ENVIRONMENT` - Set this to `development` on your local computer so you can run the project in development mode
-    - `DATABASE_NAME` - Set this to a string that represents your craftcms project instance (e.g. `myproject_craftcms`)
+    - `DATABASE_NAME` - Set this to a string that represents your craftcms project instance (e.g. `myproject_craftcms_localdev`)
     - `DATABASE_TABLE_PREFIX` - Change this if your production database already contains data from another craft CMS project

-7. Run `docker-compose run --rm craft composer update` to update all composer dependencies and update your project's `composer.lock` file.
+7. Run `docker-compose run --rm craft-web composer update` to update all composer dependencies and update your project's `composer.lock` file.

-8. Run `docker-compose run --rm craft php craft install` to install Craft in your local database
+8. Run `docker-compose run --rm craft-cli install` to install Craft in your local database

 9. Run `docker-compose down && docker-compose up -d` to start the docker containers running your craft project locally

-10. Visit http://localhost/admin in your browser and log in with the admin user account to start fiddling!
+10. Visit http://localhost:8080/admin in your browser and log in with the admin user account to start fiddling!

-    **Note**: the local URL to your project differs if you enabled HTTPS and a virtual hostname in previous steps **Note**: the username and password to access the admin area are the ones created during craft installation in previous steps
+    **Note**: the local URL to your project differs if you enabled HTTPS and a virtual hostname in previous steps **Note**: the username and password to access the admin area are the ones you created during craft installation in previous steps

 ## Development Environment

-This project uses a docker as a development environment, relying on the docker-compose services described below.
+This project uses docker as a development environment, relying on the docker-compose services described below.

 The services use the project's own images, which are based on debian/ubuntu in order to minimise discrepancies with the production environment.
 The images' `Dockerfile`s and configuration files are saved in the project's `docker` repository.

-- The `nginx` service provides the local web-server, used to serve static files from the `web` folder, and forwarding dynamic `.php` requests to the `craft` service.
+- The `httpd` service provides the local web-server, used to serve static files from the project's `web` folder, and forwarding dynamic `.php` requests to the `craft-web` service.

-- The `craft` service is responsible for handling dynamic web-requests with PHP-FPM, forwarded by nginx to Craft-CMS's `web/index.php` script file.
+- The `craft-web` service is responsible for handling dynamic web-requests with PHP-FPM, forwarded by the httpd web-server to Craft-CMS's `web/index.php` script file.
 Craft-CMS, its dependencies and plugins are installed on this service's image with Composer.

+- The `craft-cli` service can be used to run commands from Craft's CLI.
+It is using the same docker image as the `craft-web` service, and runs commands in the same Craft-CMS instance.
+To run a Craft CLI command, use `docker-compose run --rm craft-cli <command-name>`.

 - The `craft-queue` service is responsible for running background jobs with the PHP CLI.
-It is built on the same image as `craft`, and therefore shares the same Composer and Craft-CMS installation.
-In order to discover and run jobs in Craft-CMS's queue, it runs the `craft queue/listen` command.
+It is using the same docker image as `craft-web`, and therefore runs jobs from the same Craft-CMS instance.
+In order to discover and run jobs in Craft-CMS's queue, it runs the `craft queue/listen` command behind the scenes.

-- The `mariadb` service provides a maria-db server, and is where Craft CMS's dynamic data is stored.
+- The `db` service provides a maria-db server, and is where Craft CMS's dynamic data is stored.

-- The `redis` service provides a redis server, used to store Craft CMS's session and cache data in memory.
+- The `redis` service provides a redis server, used to store Craft CMS's session and cache data in memory for an extra performance boost.

+- The `ngrok` service can be used to expose your project's local web-server publicly with [ngrok](https://ngrok.com/), and share previews that can be accessed by co-workers on their own devices, or by external web-services (e.g. services that need to call craft controller action URLs).

 #### composer.json